 “Wouldn’t be the first.”

 I typed the address Carol gave me into my phone and though she told me the pond’s approximate location, it wasn’t difficult to figure where the body was located.
 Through the trees, I could see the tail end of a flock of media vultures that had already gathered.
-As I neared I saw that other officers had arrived and were struggling to keep order.
-Their little rope barrier did little to keep the hyenas at bay.
+As I neared I saw that my fellow officers especially the young ones were struggling to keep order.
+Their rope barrier did little to keep the hyenas at bay.

 “Are they the ones who found the body?”
 I pointed to a pair of teenagers on the other side of the river.
-One wore a black hat backward while the other had a messy clump of uncombed blond hair.
 Both sat with their heads against their knees.
-An officer I didn’t recognize accompanied them in a vain effort to console.
+An officer I didn’t recognize was accompanying them as he made a few vain attempts to console.

-“Yeah,” my fellow officer confirmed.
+“Yeah,” Rex confirmed.
 “They were skateboarding and decided to take a little detour to take a look around the pond.
 Toby, the one in the hat, found the body first while Paul, the blond guy, was the one who made the call.”

 “I’ll talk to them after we’re done here.
 Have you taken a look at the scene?”

-Rex knelt next to the corpse and I joined.
+Rex knelt next to the corpse and pointed at the notable clues.
 “Yeah, same as the rest.
 Mutilated beyond all recognition.
 Punctured completely through.
 Not a weapon in sight.
 You can see a large amount of dried blood gathered along the river’s edge.
 The body obviously wasn’t moved very far.
 We won’t be able to determine a gender until we get the stiff in for examination.”

-I rose immediately.
+I shouted back.
 “How the hell did you get here?”

-“Officer Roberts proved easy enough to evade and it’s easy to follow someone as long as you know how.”
-He stopped at the rope and leaned on his toes to look over the shoulder of the officer that stood in front of him.
+“Officer Roberts proved simple to evade.
+I’m afraid the poor man isn’t too bright and it’s easy to follow someone as long as you know how.”
+He stopped at the rope and leaned on his toes to look over the shoulder of the officer standing in front of him.

 “Get him out of here!”
 I demanded as I started to sprint.

 Charles panicked.
-He tried to hop the barrier only to find that he dove into the nearest large officer who guarded the perimeter.
-The officer struggled to hold the man in spite outweighing him by a hundred pounds of pure muscle.
+He tried to hop over the barrier only to find himself in the arms of the nearest large officer though he still struggled to hold Truman even though he outweighed him by at least a hundred pounds of pure muscle.

 “Let me in!
 I must see her!
 Let me see her!”
 Charles cried.